Oswald Houston: Commemoration and memorials

 In noting his death, it was said, "...on June 11, 1861, of Oswald Houston, Atlanta lost the good citizen who kept watch over its finances in its formative years as a city, through long service as city treasurer."
 In June 1847, Houston was a co-founder of Atlanta's first Sunday school, an ecumenical school for all religions.
 In January 1848, he was a co-founder of the Presbyterian Church which ultimately became the First Presbyterian Church in Atlanta.
 He is buried at Oakland Cemetery in Atlanta.

 Houston Street in Atlanta, now renamed John Wesley Dobbs Avenue, was named for him.
 However, Houston County in central Georgia is said to have been named after John Houstoun who was governor of Georgia for several terms in the 18th century, Houston County, Georgia, and after whom some would erroneously claim John Houstoun the original name of Houston Street in Atlanta which was originally named after Oswald Houston.

 Clarification on pronunciation

 The pronunciation of his last name causes some friendly, and at times not-so-friendly, contention between natives of Georgia and Texas.
 He pronounced his last name "HOUSE-tun" and the (former) street name was also pronounced that way as is Houston Mill Road in Decatur, Georgia, named after the mill that was built by his son Washington Jackson Houston.
 Almost everyone who is not from Georgia will pronounce it in the way of the city in Texas, "HYOOS-tun", and will be quickly corrected by native Georgians.

 Disambiguation

 With the surname pronounced differently but spelled the same, Oswald has sometimes been said to be a relative of Sam Houston whose ancestry evolved in the same region but there is no documented linkage at this time.

+There is a Benjamin Houston who married Elizabeth "Betsy" Oswald.
+Descendants are working on confirming whether Oswald Houston was a son of this couple.